 The delicious enchiladas and margaritas waiting inside re-energized the two of us, while we admired the bar’s decor.
 Before we left, I purchased a new favorite koozie, and we were back on the road again.

 This traditionally western-styled saloon in Durango, Colorado, was an awesome lunch stop on our long journey home from Mesa Verde National Park.
 The restaurant is set in The Historic Strater Hotel, built in 1887.
 It looks like very few things have changed since then.
 The waitresses look just like what I imagine a traditional saloon girl might.
 They serve food and drinks while the piano player keys a wild, western tune.

 We took some time to walk around the hotel and restaurant after we devoured our world famous “Diamond Burgers” with a local brew.
 There was plenty of history and memorabilia to admire as our burgers settled for our remaining drive home.

-After a long St Patrick’s Day weekend in Chicago, we grabbed one last bite on our way out of town.
-We picked a great spot right on the Navy Pier.
-This local chain has a great variety of breakfast food options ranging from sugary sweet pancakes and waffles to savory breakfast burritos and potato pancakes.
+After a long St Patrick’s Day weekend in Chicago, John and I grabbed one last bite on our way out of town.
+We picked a great spot next to the Navy Pier.
+This local chain has a great variety of breakfast food ranging from sugary sweet pancakes and waffles to savory breakfast burritos and potato pancakes.

-John chose the “chorizo and eggs” and ate every bite, as usual, but he really loved the spiciness of the egg yolk.
-I enjoyed the hearty steak and sunny side up special of the day even though I was feeling a little under the weather.
-Both of us agreed that the potatoes were the best part and can't be missed.
+John chose the “Chorizo and Eggs” and ate every bite as usual.
+He particularly loved the spiciness of this breakfast dish.
+I enjoyed the hearty "Steak and Sunny Side Up" special, even though I was feeling a little under the weather.
+Both of us agreed that the potatoes were the best part of both dishes and shouldn't be overlooked.

 The Chicago Bagel Authority may sell the most satisfying bagel that I’ve had the pleasure of purchasing.
 The "Dank ‘N’ Eggs" is nearly beyond description.
 Bagel purists might consider eggs, bacon, roast beef, two cheeses, and honey mustard on an everything bagel to be sloppy and excessive, but I consider it a treat for the taste buds.